MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-configure-boards.md

 ---

-# Configure Azure Boards to support SAFe®
+# Configure Azure Boards to support SAFeÂ®

 [!INCLUDE [temp](../includes/version-vsts-only.md)]

-This tutorial walks you through the steps for converting a new project with a single team defined to one that is configured to support SAFe® programs and portfolios.
-Specifically, you'll learn how to configure Azure Boards to support SAFe® programs and portfolios by performing the following tasks:
+This tutorial walks you through the steps for converting a new project with a single team defined to one that is configured to support SAFeÂ® programs and portfolios.
+Specifically, you'll learn how to configure Azure Boards to support SAFeÂ® programs and portfolios by performing the following tasks:

 >[!div class="checklist"]
 > * Define Agile feature, program, and portfolio teams
 > * Configure a hierarchy of Area Paths to support your teams
-> * Define Iteration Paths to support SAFe® release trains, PIs, sprints, and IPs
+> * Define Iteration Paths to support SAFeÂ® release trains, PIs, sprints, and IPs
-> * Configure each team to support SAFe®
+> * Configure each team to support SAFeÂ®

 You'll need to be a [member of the Project Administrators group](../../organizations/security/add-users-team-project.md) to make these configurations.